updated on 13 March 2023

 Non-legal work experience

-Jobs in pubs and supermarkets shouldn’t be cut from your CV but used intelligently to provide evidence of the core skills needed in any professional environment, such as team working, time keeping and responsibility.
-It’s even better if you can build some experience in an area where clients of the firms you are interested in operate.
+Jobs in pubs and supermarkets shouldn’t be cut from your CV but used intelligently to provide evidence of the core skills needed in any professional environment, such as teamwork, timekeeping and responsibility.
+It’s even better if you can build some experience in an area where clients of the firms you’re interested in operate.

 If you’re interested in private client work, any customer-facing role such as working in catering, customer services or events will help to demonstrate that you have the necessary people skills and can apply them in a professional environment.
 If you apply to a corporate firm, any experience in the financial sector (eg, working for a bank, hedge fund or related business) will be particularly relevant.